90 days

 Non-profits need design systems too.

 Does your company do something amazing for the world?
 We’ll choose a non-profit team to gift 3 seats to for this cohort.
-Apply by Friday, August 16 at 11:59pm Eastern and we’ll let you know by Friday, August 23.

-Non-profit scholarship applications are currently closed.
+Non-profit scholarship applications are currently closed and will open on January 6, 2025.

 Sign up to be notified about scholarship opportunities for our next cohort: